-The success of the Company is dependent on obtaining the necessary regulatory approvals of its product candidates, marketing its products and achieving profitable operations.
-The continuation of the research and development activities and the commercialization of its products, if approved, are dependent on the Company's ability to successfully complete these activities and to obtain additional financing through a combination of financing activities and operations.
-If the Company is unable to maintain sufficient financial resources, its business, financial condition and results of operations will be materially and adversely affected.
+If the Company is unable to obtain sufficient financial resources, its business, financial condition and results of operations will be materially and adversely affected.
 This could affect future development and business activities and potential future clinical studies and/or other future ventures.
 There can be no assurance that the Company will be able to obtain the needed financing on acceptable terms or at all.